runner/generator-eslint/readme.md

 );
 ```

-This will create the following tasks:
+It will add the following tasks:

 * `lint:config:develop`
 * `lint:watch:develop`